 The internship is a member in good standing of the Association of Psychology Post-doctoral and Internship Centers (APPIC).
-The internship is accredited by the American Psychological Association (APA) as of 2014 with the next site visit scheduled for 2021 (delayed to due to COVID).
+The internship is accredited by the American Psychological Association (APA) as of 2014.
+The reaccreditation site visit occurred on July 26 and 27, 2023 and we are awaiting the final decision as per the standard reaccreditation process.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation.
 Contact information: